Skip to content

 Quality Control Challenges

-Vietnamese suppliers often have less sophisticated quality management systems than established Chinese manufacturers, with defect rates initially 2-3x higher during supplier transitions [Industry Survey Data, 2023].
+Vietnamese suppliers often have less sophisticated quality management systems than established Chinese manufacturers, with defect rates initially 2-3x higher during supplier transitions.

 Mitigation: